Main Content

 Location: Rutgers University Newark

-Youth Urban Farm Club, Ages 12-18 – Club runs June-August
+Youth Urban Farm Club – Club runs June-August

-This summer program is hosted at community garden and small urban farm sites and led by adult volunteers from the community all around Hudson county.
+This summer program for youth ages 12-18 is hosted at community garden and small urban farm sites and led by adult volunteers from the community all around Hudson county.
 Youth will gain hands-on experience in a garden while also learning about food systems, the local environment, and more!
 More about the club here

-Location: Montclair Community Farms, Jannah on Grafton & Eden’s Farm, & East Orange Library Garden
+Locations: Montclair Community Farms, Jannah on Grafton & Eden’s Farm, & East Orange Public Library Garden (**EOPL welcomes youth of all ages to join!)

 Young Gardeners Club, Grades 1st-12th – Meets every other Saturday starting April 19th through October 18th